When to reach for pesticides... not here!

 Lee ArmilleiField Notes

-Pesticides are products, natural or synthetic, that are designed to kill, prevent, repel, or mitigate pests.
-A pest may be a weed, a problematic insect, a problematic mammal or other type of animal, a fungus, or another type of living organism.
+Pesticides are natural or synthetic products that are designed to kill, prevent, repel, or mitigate pests.
+A pest may be a weed, insect, animal, fungus, or another type of living organism.

 Pesticides come in various forms, including liquids, powders, granules, traps (sticky, pheromone, or otherwise), biological, and other forms.

-What is interesting to note is that some products we may consider “organic” or “natural” alternatives to synthetic chemical pesticides are still pesticides due to their application.
-So when horticultural grade vinegar is applied to weeds to burn them, it is a pesticide due to its application.
-Just because the product is natural, does not always mean it is better or safer; applying horticultural grade vinegar will kill a weed, but it may also kill living organisms in the soil due to its strong acidity.
+Remember, products we consider “organic” or “natural” alternatives to synthetic chemical pesticides are still pesticides due to their application.
+So when you apply horticultural grade vinegar to weeds, it is a pesticide due to its application.
+Just because the product is natural, does not always mean it is better or safer.
+Applying horticultural vinegar will kill a weed, but it may also kill living organisms in the soil due to its strong acidity.

 What are pests?